1. definition and interpretation

 schedule 1 – definitions and interpretation

-“Agreement” means the Term of the Agreement,, Pricing and the Terms and Conditions (including the schedules and annexes thereto).
+“Agreement” means the Order Form, and the Terms and Conditions (including the schedules and annexes thereto).

-“Alternative Payment Account” means an account with such other provider as is agreed between Slerp and the Merchant, as set out in the Terms of the Agreement.
+“Alternative Payment Account” means an account with such other provider as is agreed between Slerp and the Partner, as set out in the Order Form.

-“Applicable Fees” means, as relevant depending on the Platform, the Order Fee, the Fulfilment Fee and/or the Payment Fee.
+“Applicable Fees” means, as relevant depending on the Platform, the Store Fee, the applicable Commission Fee, courier rebooking fee and/or the Payment Fee.

-“Brand Assets” means Slerp’s logo, content and trademarks provided by Slerp to the Merchant.
+“Brand Assets” means Slerp’s logo, content and trademarks provided by Slerp to the Partner.

-“Confidential Information” has the meaning set out in clause 10.1.
+“Confidential Information”has the meaning set out in clause 13.1.

-“Customer” means a customer of the Merchant who submits an Order Request.
+“Customer” means a customer of the Partner who submits an Order Request.

-“Dashboard” means the web-based dashboard made available by Slerp to the Merchant for the purpose of providing information as set out in the Slerp Platform Documentation, accessible via the URL provided by Slerp to the Merchant from time to time.
+“Dashboard” means the web-based dashboard made available by Slerp to the Partner for the purpose of providing information as set out in the Slerp Platform Documentation, accessible via the URL provided by Slerp to the Partner from time to time.